 This reverence for animals was most likely why the ancient Egyptians depicted deities as having both human and animal qualities.
 Egyptian sphinxes are just one example – having the head and shoulders of a human and the body of a lioness.

-Lions in Greek Mythology
+The Lion in Greek Mythology

 In the story of “The Nemean Lion,” a massive lion with impenetrable fur steals women from Nemea and keeps them in his lair.
-It’s only the mighty Hercules who can battle the great lion and kill him with is bare hands to save the women.
+It’s only the mighty Hercules who can battle the great lion and kill him with is bare hands to save the women.11

 The Winged Sphinx

-Lions in Sumerian Legends
+Sumerian Lion Legends

 Taking things a step further, the ancient Sumerians also tell tales of winged lions.
-The Sumerian god Lamassu was a protector deity and he was depicted in the form of a lion with wings.
+The Sumerian god Lamassu was a protector deity and he was depicted in the form of a lion with wings.14

-Lions in the Bible
+Lion Meaning in the Bible